 - Master’s degree or higher in any subject area

 - Experience and interest in teaching/promoting student success

 - Minimum of one year experience teaching in an online or blended environment

 - Belief that individuals can make a difference in the lives of students

 - Ability to adapt to dynamic multi-campus organizational work environments

 - Understanding and embracing the mission of the community college

-- If you are currently an adjunct or full-time faculty member, please reach out to the Associate Dean of Liberal Arts on your campus.
+- If you are currently an adjunct or full-time faculty member, please reach out to the FYE Coordinator on your campus.

 - Dr. Claire McMahon, Westshore Campus